The definition of phones safe for children under 16.

 Calling on Mobile Manufacturers to Build the Next Generation Startphone

-A Startphone is not an entertainment device.
+A startphone is not an entertainment device.
 It is a communication tool that connects children with family and friends, without access to social media, group chats, or internet browsing.
 Any additional features must be proven safe and appropriate for young users, with the responsibility of proof resting with the manufacturer.

-We also encourage manufacturers to reach out for insights gathered through our co-creation initiative and to explore how their devices can qualify as an approved Startphone.
+We also encourage manufacturers to reach out for insights gathered through our co-creation initiative and to explore how their devices can qualify as an approved startphone.
 We’re here to support you in this mission.